Jin (Julie) Zeng

 Biography

 Dr. Jin (Julie) Zeng is Associate Professor of Politics and International Relations at Florida International University.
 Her primary research interests are Chinese investment in Latin America, agrarian studies in contemporary China, and political economy of development.
-She is the author of the book, State-Led Privatization in China—The Politics of Economic Reform (Routledge, 2013).
-In the book, she examines the initiation, implementation, and dynamics of privatization in China.
+She is the author of the book State-Led Privatization in China—The Politics of Economic Reform (Routledge, 2013), in which she examines the initiation, implementation, and dynamics of privatization in China.
 Building on rich fieldwork data gathered in three Chinese cities, the book offers the first comparative study of China’s privatization processes at the local level.
 Dr. Zeng has also published articles in scholarly journals such as The Journal of Peasant Studies, Third World Quarterly, Journal of Chinese Political Science, and Asian Perspective.

 Dr. Zeng is currently working on two research projects.
-1) Chinese investment in Latin America, focusing on the internationalization strategies of Chinese multinationals operating in Latin America amid rising geopolitical tensions, and the social and economic impact of Chinese investment on recipient states.
-2) a book project on rural land reform in contemporary China, focusing on rural land titling and land commercialization.
-Some of the major findings of her research on this project is presented in the article, “Acceptance or Resistance?—Explaining Local Reactions to Land Titling in Three Chinese Villages,” published in The Journal of Peasant Studies (2020).
+The first project is a book on rural land reform in contemporary China, with a focus on rural land titling and land commercialization.
+The book is based on her research on the topic in the past decade.
+Some of the major findings of her research on this project are presented in the article “Acceptance or Resistance?—Explaining Local Reactions to Land Titling in Three Chinese Villages,” published in The Journal of Peasant Studies (2020).

 Areas of Expertise